Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

-\begin{proof}[Proof of Theorem~\ref{thm:4dihx}] The 4--dimensional IHX construction starts with any four disjointly embedded oriented 2-spheres $A_1,A_2,A_3,A_4$ in 4--space.
-Perform finger moves on each $A_i$, for $i=1,2,3$, to create a cancelling pair of order 1 intersection points $p^{\pm}_{(i,4)}$ between each of the first three 2-spheres (still denoted $A_i$) and $A_4$ as pictured in the left-hand side of Figure~\ref{IHX-1+3-fig} where $A_4$ appears as the ``plane of the paper'' with the standard counter-clockwise orientation.
+The 4--dimensional IHX construction starts with any four disjointly embedded oriented 2-spheres $A_1,A_2,A_3,A_4$ in 4--space.
+Perform finger moves on each $A_i$, for $i=1,2,3$, to create a cancelling pair of order zero intersection points $p^{\pm}_{(i,4)}$ between each of the first three 2-spheres (still denoted $A_i$) and $A_4$ as pictured in the left-hand side of Figure~\ref{IHX-1+3-fig} where $A_4$ appears as the ``plane of the paper'' with the standard counter-clockwise orientation, sitting in the ``present'' slice $\R^3\times\{0\}$ of local coordinates $\R^3\times (-\epsilon,+\epsilon)$ in 4-space.
 Choose disjointly embedded oriented order~1 Whitney disks $W_{(3,4)}$, $W_{(2,4)}$ and $W_{(4,1)}$ for the cancelling pairs $p^{\pm}_{(i,4)}$ as in the right-hand side of Figure~\ref{IHX-1+3-fig}.
 Here the bracket sub-script notation corresponds to the following {\em orientation convention}: The bracket subscript $(i,j)$ on a Whitney disk indicates that the boundary $\partial W_{(i,j)}$ of the Whitney disk is oriented from the negative intersection point to the positive intersection point along $A_i$ and from the positive to the negative intersection point along $A_j$.
 This orientation of $\partial W_{(i,j)}$ together with a second ``inward pointing'' tangent vector induces the orientation of $W_{(i,j)}$.

-We have constructed an order 1 Whitney tower $T^0$ which is {\em clean}, meaning that $T^0$ has no higher order intersection points and hence is in fact a Whitney tower of order $n$ for all $n$.
+We have constructed an order 1 Whitney tower $\cW^0$ which is {\em clean}, meaning that $\cW^0$ has no unpaired intersection points and hence is in fact a Whitney tower of order $n$ for all $n$.
+As illustrated in Figure~\ref{IHX-1+3-fig}, the three order~1 Whitney disks of $\cW^0$ all lie in the present slice of local coordinates.
+In the following construction, these three Whitney disks will be modified to create the three terms in the IHX relation.
+The modified $W_{(3,4)}$ will remain entirely in the present, while most of $W_{(2,4)}$ will be perturbed slightly into the future, and most of $W_{(4,1)}$ will be perturbed slightly into the past.
+These perturbations are essential for keeping the Whitney disks disjoint!